Emissions minimization on road networks via Generic Second Order Models: The GSOM on networks

 \subsection{Diverge junction}

-We consider the case of one incoming road and two outgoing roads at junction.
-We have a left state $\umeno_{1}$ for the incoming road and two right states $\upiu_{2}$ and $\upiu_{3}$ for the outgoing roads and our aim is to recover $\upiu_{1}$, $\umeno_{2}$ and $\umeno_{3}$.
-We introduce the parameter $\alpha\in(0,1)$ which defines how vehicles distribute from the incoming road to the outgoing roads.
-Indeed, vehicles are distributed in proportion $\alpha$ and $1-\alpha$ on the roads 2 and 3 respectively.
-Again, we assume the conservation of $\rho$ and $y$, thus we have
+We consider the case of a junction with one incoming and two outgoing roads.
+Given a left state $\umeno_{1}$ for the incoming road and two right states $\upiu_{2}$ and $\upiu_{3}$ for the outgoing roads, our aim is to determine the junction values $\upiuS_{i}=(\hat\rho_i,\hat w_i)$, $i=1,2,3$, giving rise to a boundary-value problem on each road.
+The solutions to the latter pieced together provide a solution to the Riemann problem at the junction.\\ First, introduce a traffic distribution parameter $\alpha\in(0,1)$: vehicles are distributed in proportion $\alpha$ and $1-\alpha$ on the roads 2 and 3, respectively.
+Note that the cases $\alpha=0$ or $\alpha=1$ reduce the problem to a simple 1 to 1 junction, thus in this analysis we exclude the two extreme values.